triffon/ip-2021-22/exercises/1/01 - Types and Operators/readme.md

 ## 08

-Given a 3-digit number, calculate the product of its odd digits.
+Given a 3-digit number, calculate the sum of its odd digits.

-## 09

-Given the coordinates of 2 chess pieces, check if they can capture each other
- - 2 rooks
- - 2 bishops
- - 2 queens
- - 2 horses

 ## 10